- BUSINESS VALUES and INCOME

 If the parties have acquired significant amounts of personal property through the marriage and are unable to agree on an equitable division or values, an appraisal for personal property may be necessary.
 The values of personal property is not the original cost or even retail value but, what I consider “garage sale” value.
 What was paid for the item has no relevance to its current value as a divisible marital asset.
 Considering that, make sure that the values of the personal property outweigh the time and fees that will be incurred in arriving at these final values.

 - PROPERTY – MARITAL

-Property acquired after the marriage becomes jointly owned marital property.
-Simply having one name on land, a house, a vehicle, or a retirement account does not effect the determination in Illinois as to whether or not that property is marital or non-marital.
-The only document that matters it is your marriage license, after the signatures on that document, all subsequent acquisitions are marital property.
+Property acquired after the marriage becomes jointly owned marital property (except gifts or inheritance).
+Simply having one name on land, a house, a vehicle, or a retirement account does not effect the determination in Illinois as to whether that property is marital or non-marital.
+The only document that matters it is your marriage license — after the signatures on that document, all subsequent acquisitions are marital property.
 The goal in a dissolution to divide property equitably.
-Dividing it equitably does not mean dividing it equally.
+Dividing it equitably does not mean equally.
 Factors unique to your situation could create an unequal distribution, but still an equitable one.
 When a particular piece of property or item was acquired will help determine its marital or non-marital status.
 It is possible for property to be part marital, and part non-marital.
 This is especially true of pensions that began to accrue before the marriage.
 That pre-marital accrual should be set aside and not subject to division.

 - PROPERTY – NON-MARITAL